Update - June 19, 2019

 Architect Colin McDonald of J.P.
-Thompson Architects presented a detailed outline of the project to Trustees.
+Thomson Architects presented a detailed outline of the project to Trustees.
 The design has focused on the efficient use of the site and building square footage while incorporating the existing heritage building.
 The environment will be bright and lively and stimulate students' learning experience.

 The next step in the process will be to receive approval from the Ontario Ministry of Education.
 It's expected a general contractor will be named and primary work will commence by October, 2019.